History of the judicial system of Iran: Current system

 The 1979 Constitution of the Islamic Republic calls Iran to have a Head of the Judiciary, also known in English as 'Chief Justice of Iran', who is to be a "just Mujtahid" (high level Islamic cleric) appointed by the Supreme Leader and to serve for "a period of five years."
 He is responsible for the "establishment of the organizational structure" of the judicial system; "drafting judiciary bills" for Parliament; hiring, firing, promoting and assigning judges.
 Judges cannot be dismissed without a trial.

 Iran's prison system was "centralized and drastically expanded" by the Islamic Republic.
 Under the Shah prisons had been administered separately by SAVAK, the urban police, and the gendarmerie.
 The new regime entrusted their management "to a supervisory council of three clerics".

 The Islamic Republic uses the Shia based Jaafari school of Islamic jurisprudence.
 After the election of the first Majles of the Islamic Republic in 1980, the Majles and the Guardian Council quickly codified important features of the sharia law by passing two landmark bills in July 1982: Sharia law includes Hudud ("claims against God", punishable by a mandatory, fixed sentence), Qisas (the law of retaliation/retribution), diyyeh, or blood money (to compensate for the death/injury), Qanon-e Ta'zir (tazir is a crime that receives a discretionary sentence by a judge), Qanon-e Qisas (Retribution Law).

 The Supreme Audit Court of Iran regulates banking and financial operations and interest (riba) is forbidden.

 In 1991–1994, Iran combined all of these laws into the unified "Islamic Penal Code" which consisted of five "Books".
 The new Islamic Penal Code was adopted in January 2012 and incorporates the bulk of penal laws in the IRI, replacing Books One through Four of the old code.
 Book Five of the Islamic Penal Code ("the only part of the Penal Code that has been adopted permanently and is not subject to experimental periods") passed on May 22, 1996.

 Sharia in the IRI has been modified to some degree, according to one source, the new laws of the Islamic Republic "modify the sharia" (i.e. what Muslims believe is God's legislation) "in three significant ways": allowing the appeal of decisions, the use of circumstantial evidence in cases, and long-term imprisonment as a punishment.

-In a 2013 poll by Pew Research Center, while 83% of Iranians favored the use of Islamic law, but only 37% of Iranians believed that Iran's legal system closely follows Islamic law.
+In a 2013 poll by Pew Research Center, 83% of Iranians favored the use of Islamic law.
+In a question asked only of Iranian Muslims, a plurality (45%) felt that the law already followed Sharia somewhat closely, and a further 37% thought it followed Sharia very closely.